State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning: Related Works

 \subsection{Adversarial Learning}

-Adversarial learning is widely used for distribution alignment by the community of computer vision \cite{arjovsky2017wasserstein, dann2016, gan_theory_survey2018}.
-Built upon GAN-style framework, conditional adversarial learning is further introduced to align conditional distributions \cite{cgan_dann} \cite{cgan_projection} \cite{mirza2014conditional} to further tackle the multi-modal cases.
+Adversarial learning is widely used for distribution alignment by the community of computer vision e.g., \citep{arjovsky2017wasserstein, dann2016, gan_theory_survey2018}.
+Built upon GAN-style framework, conditional adversarial learning is further introduced to align conditional distributions e.g., \citep{cgan_dann, cgan_projection, mirza2014conditional} to further tackle the multi-modal cases.
 In this work, we followed the paradigm of conditional adversarial learning to accomplish the matching between latent distributions conditioned on task-relevant information.